All About Wasps: Pest Library

 More than 500 wasp species are found throughout Canada.
 Most wasps are social

-species that live in multi-member colonies numbering from fewer than 10 individuals up
+species that live in multi-member colonies, and they number from fewer than 10 individuals up

 to 15,000.
 Among these, nuisance wasps include hornets, yellow jackets, paper wasps,